 Rag rugs have been made for decades upon decades.
 When a clothing item has gone completely past its use or your linens are no longer looking good enough to sit on your bed, that's okay.
 Just cut them into strips and then crochet them into tote bags, jewelry items or those quintessential rag rugs.
 Denim also upcycles.

 You can also upcycle bottle caps with crochet to make unique designs.
-For example, here is a crochet snowflake trivet pattern that uses bottle caps.
+For example, try making a crochet snowflake trivet pattern that uses bottle caps.

 Breathe new life into accessories that you'd otherwise toss away by adding crochet.
 A headband can be tightened up and prettified with crochet edging.
 A belt can become the new handle for a crochet purse.
 A single earring that lost its mate can become the jeweled centerpiece of a mixed media crochet necklace.
 Get creative with your leftovers!
 Even stray buttons are great for crochet!

 All different kinds of paper can be turned into strips that function like yarn.
 Newspaper works especially well for crocheting; just take a look at the amazing newspaper crochet garments of Ivano Vitali to get inspired!
-You can also crochet around old pieces of paper and greeting cards to upcycle them as well; here are 20 creative crochet ideas for paper.
+You can also crochet around old pieces of paper and greeting cards to upcycle them as well.

 Don't throw out that old jelly jar, aluminum can or ratty bin.
 Instead, crochet a fresh new cozy for it to make stylish storage options for your home, studio and even your car!

-Of course, there is no ribbon to take out of a CD for crochet but that doesn't mean you can't upcycle CDs with your craft.
+There is no ribbon to take out of a CD for crochet but that doesn't mean you can't upcycle CDs with your craft.
 Take your crochet and work it around CDs to make new coasters and other circular patterns.
-Here is one example of a crochet-covered CD mandala curtain.

 Thrift Store Sweaters